 These are the key takeaways of xTool F1 handheld laser engraver:

-- Upgradable with bed extension, rotary, and smoke purifier, which are not available with Wnjoywood 2 in 1. (this is a major part that makes F1 compete with large desktop engravers with batch processing ability.
+- Upgradable with bed extension, rotary, and smoke purifier, which are not available with Enjoywood 2 in 1. (this is a major part that makes F1 compete with large desktop engravers with batch processing ability.

 - It comes under a $2000 budget, which is very competitive.